Toxikuu/nihil/README.md

 ## Credits
 ### People
 Huge thanks to Alepheia and Zani for inspiring me to try LFS.
 Thank you to Zeckma for creating and helping me through the GLFS book.
-I'd also like to thank the maintainers of the LFS and BLFS books for making this possible, as well as the AUR maintainers whose PKGBUILDs I referenced for TLFS.
+I'd also like to thank the maintainers of the LFS{,-multilib} and BLFS books for making this possible, as well as the AUR maintainers whose PKGBUILDs I referenced for TLFS.
 Also thank you to the members of the LFS Discord for being cool people :)

 ### Wallpapers
 I got paintedgirl.png from wallhaven.
 As for flowers.png, I don't remember.
 I did some light color grading in Photopea of the original flowers.png.